 - Choose your outfit.
 This will keep you from scrambling in the morning when you discover the suit you wanted to wear is at the dry cleaners.

 - Pack your bag/backpack/briefcase with what you’ll need for work or school, the gym, or other errands, like library books to return, etc.

 - Make your lunch (and/or pack snacks).
 This saves time and money, and makes sure you’re eating healthy.

 - Set the table for breakfast.
 Put out bowls, spoons, and a few boxes of cereal.
-It is a welcoming visual in the morning and helps ensure that you sit down and eat, which is a huge component to a productive day.
+It is a welcoming visual in the morning and helps ensure you sit down and eat, which is a huge component of a productive day.

 - Get a good night’s sleep.
 Remove distractions and messes from your bedroom.
 Put clothes or laundry away.
 Log off from electronics at least an hour before you go to sleep.
 Charge your phone in another room and turn off notification sounds.
 A restful sleep gives you energy for the day.